 The European Commission will propose measures that could reduce EU small states’ veto powers, a document showed – a move meant to overcome resistance to tax reforms as the bloc aims to increase levies on digital multinationals.

 EU rules demand the backing of all 28 EU states to proceed to taxation overhauls, a requirement that has long allowed low-tax states like Luxembourg, Ireland or Malta to hamper reforms.

-To overcome this hurdle, the Commission said it would present a document next year outlining how to use a clause in the EU’s 2009 Lisbon Treaty that allows decision-making by “qualified majority” in sectors where unanimity is usually the rule.
+To overcome this hurdle, the Commission said it will present a document this year outlining how to use a clause in the EU’s 2009 Lisbon Treaty that allows decision-making by “qualified majority” in sectors where unanimity is usually the rule.